Superrehtard/old_diaspora_wiki/hashtags.md

 **The Moral is:**&nbsp; In the beginning, if your **Diaspora posts contain 3 smart hashtags (plus #newhere)** they will be _just right!_

-Over time you will learn the optimal best hashtag usage for your purposes.&nbsp; This wiki page can help you to find some of the common hashtags in use on **Diaspora** ...
+Over time you will learn the optimal best hashtag usage for your purposes.&nbsp; This wiki page can help you to find some of the commonly used hashtags on **Diaspora** ...

 </td></tr></table>
 <!-- - - - - - - - - - - - - - - - - - G o l d i l o c k s -->